szayadi/Online-Pharmacy-Website/README.md

 # Online-Pharmacy-Website
-Online pharmaceutical website repository for a team as part of a web design course group project.
+Online pharmaceutical website that will help solve easy-access to medication issues caused by the COVID-19 pandemic.